youthinfront/youthinfront-site/_posts/blog/2018-02-21-060-getting-adults-on-my-side.md

 subtitle: Speaking to your principal and making adult allies
 cards:
     - content:
-        title: How do I get adults on my side?
+        title: How Do I Get Adults on My Side?
-        subtitle: A video testimony
+        subtitle: Amber & Charlotte
         href: /video-get-adults-on-my-side-main.html
         is_video: true
         video_code: 96raDY1vyuM